Eel-Russian Project Authority

 PG&E had previously indicated that its application would propose to remove Scott and Cape Horn Dams and end any operations, including water diversions to the Russian River, unless it received a complete and credible proposal in July 2023.

-Ongoing water diversions into the Russian River through the Potter Valley Project are critical to the health of the watershed, to ongoing water supply, and to Russian River fisheries.
-Without the Potter Valley Diversion, Lake Mendocino would have shortages eight of every 10 years and would go dry two of every 10 years.
+Ongoing water diversions into the Russian River through the Potter Valley Project are critical to the health of the mainstem Russian River, to ongoing water supply, and to Russian River fisheries.
+Without the Eel River diversions, Lake Mendocino would frequently have shortages, which would impact Sonoma Water’s ability to meet minimum instream flows and reduce water availability to authorized downstream users.
+Furthermore, there would be a serious risk of Lake Mendocino draining in some years without substantial intervention, such as curtailment of downstream appropriative water rights (as occurred in 2021 and 2022).

 An original group of proponents that included the Mendocino County Inland Water and Power Commission (MCIWPC), Round Valley Indian Tribes (RVIT), the Sonoma County Water Agency (Sonoma Water), submitted a proposal to PG&E to preserve water diversions into the Russian River watershed through the Potter Valley Project.
 The proposal is also important to assure that removal or modification of facilities to allow for upstream and downstream fish migration at Cape Horn Dam, consistent with goals for a sustainable and harvestable Eel River fishery.